Universal Limitations on Quantum Key Distribution over a Network

-Surprisingly in one shot regime distillation of $\Phi_3^\mathrm{GHZ}$ states from $\Phi_3^\mathrm{W}$ states, and therefore the key is still possible.
-To accomplish this task, it is enough to consider the initial state of being two copies of $\Phi_3^\mathrm{W}$ state.
-Then using results in Ref.~\cite{FL-2007}, it follows that we can obtain two $\Phi_2^+$ states in two distinct bipartite systems with a probability that is arbitrary close to $\frac 23$, having this in mind, one can obtain $\Phi_3^\mathrm{GHZ}$ by employing ancilla and the entanglement swapping protocol~\cite{PhysRevLett.71.4287}.
+Surprisingly, in the one shot regime, distillation of $\Phi_3^\mathrm{GHZ}$ states from $\Phi_3^\mathrm{W}$ states, and therefore of secret key is still possible.
+To accomplish this task, it is sufficient to consider the initial state as being made up of two copies of the $\Phi_3^\mathrm{W}$ state.
+Then using results in Ref.~\cite{FL-2007}, it follows that we can obtain two $\Phi_2^+$ states in two distinct bipartite systems with a probability that is arbitrarily close to $\frac 23$; having this in mind, one can obtain $\Phi_3^\mathrm{GHZ}$ by employing ancilla and the entanglement swapping protocol~\cite{PhysRevLett.71.4287}.
 In this way, we calculated a lower bound on the distillation of $\Phi_3^\mathrm{GHZ}$ states from tow copies of $\Phi_3^\mathrm{W}$ state in one-shot regime (one $\Phi_3^\mathrm{GHZ}$ state with probability $\frac 23$ from two $\Phi_3^\mathrm{W}$ states).
-This can be compared with the upper bound in Theorem~\ref{cor:states} given above.
+This lower bound can be compared with the upper bound in Theorem~\ref{cor:states} given above.

-Nevertheless distillation of $\Phi_M^\mathrm{GHZ}$ states is only an example of key distillation technique \cite{Cabello2000,Scarani2001,Chen2005,AH09,Augusiak2009W,Grasselli2019}.
-More general conference key agreement scenario of our interest incorporates distillation of twisted $\Phi_M^\mathrm{GHZ}$ states (see Definition~\ref{def:multi-priv-state}) \cite{Pankowski2008,HHHH09,AH09,Pankowski2010,bauml2017fundamental}.
-In that case, a different approach for upper bounding conference key rates than the estimation of $\Phi_M^\mathrm{W}$ to $\Phi_M^\mathrm{GHZ}$ conversion rates is required.
+Nevertheless distillation of $\Phi_M^\mathrm{GHZ}$ states is only an example of key distillation technique \cite{Cabello2000,Scarani2001,Chen2005,AH09,Augusiak2009W,Grasselli2019,vrana2015asymptotic,vrana2019distillation}.
+A more general conference key agreement scenario of our interest incorporates distillation of twisted $\Phi_M^\mathrm{GHZ}$ states (see Definition~\ref{def:multi-priv-state}) \cite{Pankowski2008,HHHH09,AH09,Pankowski2010,bauml2017fundamental}.
+In that case, an approach for upper bounding conference key rates that is different than the estimation of $\Phi_M^\mathrm{W}$ to $\Phi_M^\mathrm{GHZ}$ conversion rates is required.
 This corresponds to a possible gap between rates of $\Phi_M^\mathrm{GHZ}$ (that can be distilled) and secret key distillation.
 Since the $\Phi_M^\mathrm{GHZ}$ state is an instance of a private state, an upper bound on the conference key rate is also an upper bound on the distillation rate from any state.
-For plotting our numerical results, we do concentrate on secret key distillation from $n$ copies of $\Phi_M^\mathrm{W}$ state in order to compare with other limitations discussed in this Section.
+For plotting our numerical results, we do concentrate on secret key distillation from $n$ copies of $\Phi_M^\mathrm{W}$ state in order to compare with other limitations discussed in this section.